danwalterlink/vault/dnd.brew.class.md

       [polyphony] you may choose other targets when making weapon attacks as part of casting a spell.
 For each target you may cast a spell of a level up to the number of targets.
       [arcane maneuver: finale -]: after an attack when casting a spell, you may end your bladesong.
 If you do so, either:
         [of devastation] you may recast a spell resulting in melee weapon attacks for each different target you cast during this bladesong.
 You may cast these spells using spell slots totaling half their cumulative level on each target.
-        [da capo] regain spell points equal to half your expended spell points expended with spells resulting in melee weapon attacks.
+        [reprise] regain spell points equal to half your expended spell points expended with spells resulting in melee weapon attacks.

 ## class types
 all class types have empty/generic variants.